mtempleheald/journeyasdata/README.md

 RL - Do we want a Component to allow us to link JS?
     e.g. a Javascript snippet could be a Component?

+RL - I know this is going further, but a Q&B engine has a "default" brand.
+When deeplinking from an Aggregator, we read the recalled data from CDL and rebrand accordingly.

+e.g. The default for Autonet Car is the Orange scheme (Autonet Protect - https://protect.quote-secure.co.uk/pc), but if you deeplink from an Agg in which a quote was generate for Protect Plus, then the URL will be the same, but the branding will change dynamically to the pink / purple scheme (https://protectplus.quote-secure.co.uk/pc)